-$^{2}$ Not required from majors in the Marketing and Management Department.
+$^2$ Not required from majors in the Marketing and Management Department.
 Instead, it is substituted with BAD 433.

-BAF 311 Principles of Financial Management I

-ECN 211 Principles of Microeconomics

-ECN 212 Principles or Macroeconomics

-ECN 333 Managerial Economics

-MRK 201 Fundamentals of Marketing

 STA 206 Applied Statistics for Bus. and Eco.
-I

-STA 207 Applied Statistics for Bus. and Eco.
-II

-MAT 204 Math for Business and Economics I
+I STA 207 Applied Statistics for Bus. and Eco.
+II MAT 205 Math for Business and Economics II

-MAT 205 Math for Business and Economics II